 Ylvie Fros has been a superbly helpful accredited and certified AAoR by Bent Branderup trainer for me since meeting her in Holland at her home in Lunteren.
 Her consistently good insights and detailed lessons have been immensely helpful to me over the years and I am truly grateful to her for her support.

 Kathrin Branderup -Tannous has remained a repeatedly huge source of deeper insights for me particularly concerning refinements of AAoR seat training.

 Kathryn Wallbergs’ lessons had incredible detail and accuracy which I still refer to and found really helpful.

 Monika Sanders lessons help me to find ever more softness, yet retaining precision.
 The Military approach being balanced with the Hippy brain approach.

-Christofer Dahlgrens’ sense of fun was a refreshing series of lessons.
+Christofer Dahlgrens’ sense of fun was a refreshing series of highly educational lessons.